List of 40 Famous Forests in India to visit

 Things To Do In Sundarban National Park

 Visit the Sajnekhali or Netidhopani watchtower to catch a glimpse of a tiger.
 Since it’s a delta region, Burirdabri Cage Trail is famous for its mud-filled path.
-Tourists experience visiting the mangrove forest via boat safari.
-To see the rare olive ridley turtle, visit the Kanak Sanctuary, known for breeding them.
+Tourists experience visiting the mangrove forest via a boat safari.
+To see the rare olive ridley turtle, visit the Kanak Sanctuary, which is known for breeding them.

 Sundarban National Park MANGROVE